Understanding Pathological Demand Avoidance in Adults

 PDA in Adults

-Recognizing PDA or EDA in adults is crucial.
+This is a very difficult condition to live with.
+Recognizing the signs and symptoms in adults is crucial.
 It affects the ability to manage daily life, maintain relationships, and achieve personal and professional goals.

+Assessment and diagnosis are even more difficult to obtain.
 The Diagnostic and Statistical Manual (DSM) does not formally recognize PDA as a separate diagnosis.
-Mental Health Professionals and the autism community see it as a distinct profile that requires specific understanding and approaches.
+Mental Health Professionals and the autism community see it as a distinct profile that requires specific understanding and approaches, but there is no formal diagnosis.
 It is currently recognized more widely in the UK than in the US, but neither use it as a formal diagnosis.

 PDA Diagnosis